Paulo Cesar G. Costa

 The intent of this course is to provide a modern perspective on analytical methodologies to support decision-making.
 Decision analysis offers a set of structured procedures that assist decision-makers in structuring decision problems and developing creative decision options, quantifying their uncertainty (this includes combining available statistics with expert judgments, and their own beliefs to arrive at estimates of the probabilities of various outcomes), quantifying their preferences (this includes structuring their value tradeoffs and examining their attitude towards risk), combining their uncertainty and preferences to arrive at “good” decisions.
 This course provides an introductory treatment of decision analysis.
 The intended participants are students who want to learn more about decision making under uncertainty and tools that can be used to support it.

 SYST 473 is offered most years during the Fall semester, and occasionally during the Spring semester, depending on demand and faculty availability.
-You can review the syllabus for the Fall 2009 course.
+I was assigned to teach this course in the following years (link to syllabus): Fall 2009.

 SYST 542: Decision Support Systems Engineering